-A nurse or other trained health professional will give you alglucosidase alfa in a hospital. alglucosidase alfa is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child alglucosidase alfa in a hospital.
+Alglucosidase alfa is given through a needle placed in one of your veins.

-alglucosidase alfa must be given slowly, so the needle will remain in place for a few hours.
-You may also receive medicines to help prevent possible allergic reactions to the injection.
+Alglucosidase alfa must be given slowly, so the needle will remain in place for a few hours.
+You or your child may also receive medicines to help prevent possible allergic reactions to the injection.

 It is very important that your doctor check the progress of you or your child at regular visits to make sure that alglucosidase alfa is working properly.
 Blood tests may be needed to check for unwanted effects.

-alglucosidase alfa may cause chest pain; fever; chills; itching; hives or a rash; a fast heartbeat; flushing of the face; dizziness, fainting, or lightheadedness; trouble with breathing; or swelling of the face, tongue, and throat within a few hours after it is given.
+Alglucosidase alfa may cause chest pain, fever, chills, itching, hives or a rash, a fast heartbeat, flushing of the face, dizziness, fainting, or lightheadedness, trouble breathing, or swelling of the face, tongue, and throat within a few hours after it is given.
 Check with your doctor or nurse right away if you or your child have any of these symptoms.

-alglucosidase alfa may cause serious types of allergic reactions, including anaphylaxis.
+Alglucosidase alfa may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you or your child have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after receiving alglucosidase alfa.
+Call your doctor right away if you or your child have a rash, itching, hoarseness, lightheadedness, dizziness, or fainting, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving alglucosidase alfa.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.